 As recently as 18 months ago Cabello was still scoring Top 40 hits with Fifth Harmony, including their summer 2016 smashes “Work From Home” (No. 4) and “All in My Head (Flex)” (No. 24).
 All told, between 2013 and 2016, 5H scored three Top 10 albums and a handful of Top 40 hits.
 But Cabello was already double-dipping as a soloist when the band was scarcely two years old.
 In late 2015, she scored a hit duet with Shawn Mendes, “I Know What You Did Last Summer,” reaching the Top 20 by January 2016.
 One year later, another duet, this time with rapper Machine Gun Kelly—the Fastball-biting “Bad Things”—reached the Top 10, peaking at No. 4 in February 2017.

 Such early moonlighting by Cabello was unusual for an artist from a Cowell-created pop group.
 Normally, the Simon philosophy is generally understood as Don’t break from the band, don’t screw with the brand.
 One Direction remained fully intact and undistracted for a full half-decade, its five members issuing not so much as a featured vocal on a single under their own names—not even long-anticipated solo superstar Harry Styles.
 While the restless Zayn Malik did finally break away in 2015, departing the group and scoring the early 2016 No. 1 hit “Pillowtalk,” he had patiently waited out four chart-topping 1D albums before making his move.
 (All five members have since issued solo albums and/or singles, the other four more than a year after the group’s announced hiatus.)
-Cowell appeared to have learned a lesson from his first and most famous creation, 1990s fivesome the Spice Girls, who held together for two blockbuster albums in 1996 and 1997 before dissent formed in the ranks.
-A 1998 U.K. chart-topper by “Scary Spice” Mel B. likely hastened the departure of “Ginger Spice” Geri Halliwell and accelerated the group’s 2000 breakup.
+Cowell appeared to have learned a lesson from his former partner Simon Fuller’s creation, 1990s fivesome the Spice Girls, who held together for two blockbuster albums in 1996 and 1997 before dissent formed in the ranks.* A 1998 U.K. chart-topper by “Scary Spice” Mel B. likely hastened the departure of “Ginger Spice” Geri Halliwell and accelerated the group’s 2000 breakup.

 Cabello wasn’t even born in 1996 when the Spice Girls began their chart-conquering run, but she must have learned a lesson or two from them about the need to establish oneself within the confines of a fabricated girl group.
 According to a fascinating New York Times profile, Cabello was indeed angling for a solo career while the group was at its height, above and beyond her one-off collaborations with Mendes and Kelly.
 She finally left Fifth Harmony in December 2016, even more acrimoniously than Ginger Spice left the Spice Girls back in the day—warring press statements, the works.
 Although to hear Cabello tell it, she was pushed out rather than jumped, with intragroup tension dating as far back as the 2015 Mendes single and ultimatums issued regarding her outside recording activity.
 “I was just curious, and I wanted to learn, and I saw all these people around me making music, writing songs and being so free,” she told the Times’ Reggie Ugwu.
 “It became clear that it was not possible to do solo stuff and be in the group at the same time,” she realized, adding that “if anyone wants to explore their individuality, it’s not right for people to tell you no.”